-Battling with myself with this inner conflict I was experiencing, I had to break the news by telelphone to my, now grown up, children and other close friends.
+Battling with myself with this inner conflict I was experiencing, I had to break the news by telephone to my, now grown-up, children and other close friends.
 I asked myself, “Who is really feeling this pain?
 This pain is not who I am!”
-But still I felt the pain of all my earthly family who were hurting so badly.
+But still, I felt the pain of all my earthly family who was hurting so badly.
 I was OK, I told myself.
 At least I have my faith and know she is absolutely fine in her newfound freedom.
 What must they be going through without it?

 Funnily enough, just after this meditation I went to my computer and found an email in response to my earlier one, from a dear friend and advanced devotee at Ananda Sangha.
 It still amazes me at how one can be so much a part of the Ananda Sangha worldwide community at the click of a computer key, even in the middle of the night as this was (largely, of course, it is daytime in the US when it is night in the UK).
 Ever practical and not harbouring any self-pitying indulgence she simply said, straight from the Guru, “Try to be happy for her.
 She will feel your pain!”

 I prayed deeply, offering, not my pain, but the pain to God.
 Instantly it was gone!
 Instantly I could feel the joy and relief of her passing.
 It was quite remarkable.
 And the result of the disappearance of this pain is no less so.